sneakysneak/docs/pages/connector-authentication/Google_Analytics.md

 ## Custom Method Setup

 [UA Query Explorer](https://ga-dev-tools.web.app/query-explorer/) is a tool to produce custom reports, because of this, a method that would fit every type of report would not be feasible to implement.
 With each method in a connector you have the option of adding custom fields.
-Please follow the instructions in our guide [Adding Custom Fields](https://docs.cyclr.com/adding-custom-fields) for details on how to implement this functionality.
+Please follow the instructions in our guide [Adding Custom Fields](https://docs.cyclr.com/adding-custom-fields) to implement this functionality.

 ## Producing a [UA Query Explorer](https://ga-dev-tools.web.app/query-explorer/) Report